orue/zsh-settings/CONTRIBUTING.md

 - Avoid heavy operations in startup path
 - Use lazy-loading when appropriate
-- Cache when possible (see OPTIMIZATION_SUMMARY.md)
+- Cache when possible
 - Test startup time: `time zsh -i -c exit`

 ## Questions?

 - Open a GitHub Discussion
 - Check existing PRs and issues
-- Review OPTIMIZATION_SUMMARY.md for context
+- Review CHANGELOG.md for context
 - Ask in comments on related issues

 ## Recognition